- Brand name

 Do not keep your tablets in the refrigerator.

-If your doctor tells you to stop taking Inza, or your tablets have passed their expiry date, ask your pharmacist what to do with any that are left over.
+If your doctor tells you to stop taking Inza, or the tablets have passed their expiry date, ask your pharmacist what to do with any that are left over.

 What it looks like